Calcium D-Glucarate: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 GI pain is one of the negative effects of calcium D-glucarate consumption that is most often mentioned.
 Particularly at larger dosages, some people may suffer symptoms including bloating, gas, altered bowel habits, or diarrhea.
 Usually fleeting, these effects may be controlled by changing the dose or taking the supplement with meals.

-Nevertheless, each person’s reaction to supplements is different, and tolerance levels might vary.
+Nevertheless, each person’s reaction to is different, and tolerance levels might vary.
 It is advised to stop using calcium D-glucarate and seek medical advice if adverse effects worsen or continue to concern you.
 It is always a good idea to start with a smaller dosage and gradually raise it as tolerated, always with a healthcare professional’s supervision.

 Potential Substance Interactions of Calcium D-Glucarate